watir/watirbook/main/driver.md

 TODO

-*You will need internet access if you want to follow examples in this chapter.*
+I> You will need internet access if you want to follow examples in this chapter.

 *All examples in this chapter are tried on Mac OS X 10.9.1, Firefox 26.0, Ruby 2.1.0p0 and selenium-webdriver 2.39.0 but everything should work on all supported platforms.*